apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 {"name": "Joe"}

-The following table enumerates all of SQL++'s comparison operators.
+The following table enumerates all of the query language's comparison operators.

 | Operator       |  Purpose                                       | Example    |
 |----------------|------------------------------------------------|------------|